2022 Northern Colorado Hailstorm FC season

-The 2022 Northern Colorado Hailstorm FC season will be the first season in the club's history.
-The club, which was announced on January 12, 2021, will be playing in USL League One, a third division league in the American soccer pyramid.
-The club will play their home games at Future Legends Complex, a sports park currently under construction in Windsor, Colorado.
+The 2022 Northern Colorado Hailstorm FC season was the first season in the club's history.
+The club, which was announced on January 12, 2021, played in USL League One, a third division league in the American soccer pyramid.
+The club played their home games at Future Legends Complex, a sports park currently under construction in Windsor, Colorado.
 In August 2021, the club announced that former Libya international Éamon Zayed will manage the club in its first season.